OSPREI: A Coupled Approach to Modeling CME-Driven Space Weather with Automatically-Generated, User-Friendly Outputs: OSPREI Results

-The bottom left panel shows the speed of the CME front, $v_F$, and the expansion speed, $v_{Exp}$.
-Technically, we show the rate at which the radial cross section length, $r_r$ in Fig. \ref{OSP}, increases, but this is analogous to the in situ expansion speed that would be observed for a direct hit at the CME nose. $v_{Exp}$ shows an initial increase due to an overpressure relative to the background, which causes the increase in $AW_{\perp}$, but then decreases as the external pressure becomes larger than that inside. $v_F$ shows an initial increase, which is driven by the expansion of the cross section pushing the nose forward, but quickly begins decreasing as both the drag and axial magnetic forces act to slow down the forward motion.
+The bottom left panels shows the speed of the CME front, $v_F$, and the expansion speed, $v_{Exp}$.
+Technically, we show the rate at which the radial cross section length, $r_r$ in Fig. \ref{OSP}, increases, but this is analogous to the in situ expansion speed that would be observed for a direct hit at the CME nose.
+For both CMEs, $v_{Exp}$ shows an initial increase due to the overpressure relative to the background, which causes the increase in $AW_{\perp}$, but then decreases as the external pressure becomes larger than that inside.
+CME 2 gradually decreases over time whereas CME 1 exhibits times of acceleration and deceleration out to about 100 $R_S$, after which $v_{Exp}$ slowly decreases $v_F$ combines the effects of the cross-sectional expansion with the axial expansion and the bulk CME propagation.
+For both CMEs, $v_F$ shows an initial increase, which is driven by the expansion of the cross section pushing the nose forward, but quickly begins decreasing as both the drag and axial magnetic forces act to slow down the forward motion.
+We see the same acceleration and deceleration in the $v_F$ profile for CME 1, this is a direct result of $v_{Exp}$, not any additional forces on the axial expansion or bulk motion.

 The bottom right shows the internal magnetic field strength (taken at the central axis) and the logarithm of the temperature.
 Both parameters decrease as the CME expands, as expected, but this gives a most probable value and the range for these internal properties upon impact, which is uncommon for a simple analytic prediction.